The Roots of Resilience

 9. When the conversation is complete and it’s time for the compassionate friend to depart for now, you imagine how you say good-bye, knowing that you can visit with this compassionate friend again any time you wish to.

 10. And after your compassionate friend has departed and you are in your safe place again with yourself, you take a moment to pause, notice and reflect on your experience, any shifts in your experience of yourself or shift of the upset you were working with, knowing you have tapped into your own deep intuitive wisdom.

 [adapted from The Mindful Self-Compassion Teacher Guide by Kristin Neff and Christopher Germer, 2016.
 Used with permission]

-You will find this exercise and similar ones (cultivating a wiser self, a good inner parent) to strengthen your inner secure base of resilience in The Resilience Toolkit, forthcoming from New World Library in September 2018.
+You will find this exercise and similar ones (cultivating a wiser self, a good inner parent) to strengthen your inner secure base of resilience in Resilience, forthcoming from New World Library in September 2018.